 Economic interaction

-A single swap on a LaunchLab bonding curve distributes value roughly like this (exact ratios set by the platform):Integrator notes
+A single swap on a LaunchLab bonding curve distributes value roughly like this (exact ratios set by the platform):Restricting global configs

 - Listing tokens by platform.
 Use the API pool-info / mint endpoints with a